Mötley Crüe: 1983–1991: International fame and addiction struggles

-"Too Fast For Love", the title track from the band's debut album, was reportedly recorded over a span of three days while the band members were under the influence of alcohol.
-Their antics included, according to the website "Page Six" urinating in public or on the floors of their bedrooms, and throwing beds and furniture such as futons out of hotel windows in Hamburg, Germany.
-Nikki Sixx had been arrested for the first time while selling "chocolate" mescaline at a Rolling Stones concert in 1973.
-The band became rapidly successful in the United States after playing at the US Festival in May 1983, and also with the aid of the new medium of MTV.
-Their second album, Shout at the Devil, was released in September 1983.
-The album represented the band's mainstream breakthrough and would eventually be certified 4× platinum.
-The album generated controversy for its title track and album imagery, both of which invoked Satanism.
-They then gained the attention of heavy metal legend Ozzy Osbourne and found themselves as the opening act for Osbourne on his 1984 tour for Bark at the Moon.
-The band members were well known for their backstage antics, outrageous clothing, extreme high-heeled boots, heavily applied make-up, and seemingly endless abuse of alcohol and drugs as well.
+The band became better known in the United States after playing at the US Festival on May 29, 1983.
+Their second album, Shout at the Devil, was released on September 26, 1983.
+The album represented the band's mainstream breakthrough in America and would eventually be certified 4× platinum.
+The album was mentioned by an ABC news reporter in a piece on conservative Christian groups complaining about modern Satanism.
+They gained the attention of Ozzy Osbourne, and became a support act on his 1984 tour for Bark at the Moon.
+The band members were developing a reputation for their backstage antics, outrageous clothing, extreme high-heeled boots, heavily applied make-up, and seemingly endless abuse of alcohol and drugs.

-The band members also had their share of run ins with the law.
-On December 8, 1984, Neil was driving home from a liquor run in his De Tomaso Pantera which ended in a head-on collision; his passenger, Hanoi Rocks drummer Nicholas "Razzle" Dingley, was killed.
+In December 1984, Neil crashed his De Tomaso Pantera, killing his passenger, Hanoi Rocks drummer Nicholas "Razzle" Dingley.
 Neil, charged with a DUI and vehicular manslaughter, was sentenced to 30 days in jail (although he served only 18 days) and subsequently was sued for $2,500,000.
 The short jail term was negotiated by his lawyers, enabling Neil to tour and pay the civil suit.

-The band's third album Theatre of Pain was released in June 1985 and dedicated in Dingley's honor, and it started a new glam metal phase in the band's style.
+The band's third album, Theatre of Pain, was released on June 21, 1985, and dedicated in Dingley's honor, and it started a new glam metal phase in the band's style.
 Theatre of Pain was commercially successful, reaching number 6 on the Billboard album charts and eventually being certified quadruple platinum.
 However, the recording of the album was fraught with tension in the wake of Neil's accident and Sixx's growing addiction, and members of the band have said that they consider it a creative disappointment.